Aldo Mondino

 Aldo Mondino (Turin, 4 October 1938 – Turin, 10 March 2005) was an Italian sculptor and painter.

+Biography

 Mondino was an artist characterized by an ironic approach to art.
 He used a range of unconventional materials in his works, including caramel and chocolate, and pioneered the art of painting on linoleum.
 He is known for mosaics realized using chocolate, seeds, coffee, legumes and many other different materials.